BismaHaroon/F23-061-D-PathoSync/README.md

 https://github.com/BismaHaroon/F23-061-D-PathoSync/assets/125141049/70d796fa-1fc5-4800-b068-7f0a0b64b5cd

-## Customizable Tissue Classification Pipeline- ConVNet
+## Customizable Tissue Classification Pipeline
+-**Custom Classes Creation:** Users can create custom classes tailored to the unique characteristics of their datasets, ensuring precise classification.

+-**Custom Dataset Integration:** PathoSync allows the seamless upload of images from custom datasets, facilitating personalized model training and analysis.

+-**Custom Model Building:** Users have the flexibility to build custom models suited to their specific requirements, enabling advanced classification tasks.

+-**Advanced Model Training Features:** PathoSync provides the capability to input advanced model training features such as epochs, batch size, and learning rate, enabling users to fine-tune their models for optimal performance and desired results.
+**ConVNet**
 https://github.com/BismaHaroon/F23-061-D-PathoSync/assets/125141049/40797cd5-6a52-4784-a76f-686bad20febe

-## Tissue Classification - ResNet
+**ResNet**
 https://github.com/BismaHaroon/F23-061-D-PathoSync/assets/125141049/9c189e33-622d-4f03-9cb0-b16c1c147320

-Cell Prediction
+## Tissue Classification
+- Once the model is trained, it is saved and can be conveniently selected for prediction tasks.
-Once trained, select models for cell prediction, upload test images, and view results instantly.
+- Users can upload test images, and the results are promptly displayed for analysis.
+- Users have the option to choose from pre-trained DenseNet, ResNet, and AlexNet models trained on the Kather100k dataset, further expanding the versatility of the classification process.

 ## Table of Contents